 Many CRM platforms export data as CSV files.
-You can take advantage of Airship’s SFTP interface to quickly and easily upload and ingest Audience ListsRecipient groups based on either your own data or automatically generated app user lifecycle information.
-Audience lists help you target specific users. and AttributesMetadata that you can use to group and target your audience.
+You can take advantage of Airship’s SFTP interface to quickly and easily upload and ingest Audience ListsRecipient messaging recipient groups based on either your own data or automatically-generated app user lifecycle information.
+You can use audience lists to target specific users. and AttributesMetadata that you can use to group and target your audience.
 Attributes differ from tags in that when evaluating users with attributes, Airship uses operators, e.g., equals, less than/greater than, contains, before/after, to determine whether or not to target a user.
 Supported attribute types are TEXT, NUMBER, and DATE. from your CRM and send messages to specific groups of people.

 For audience lists, SFTP takes advantage of the Airship Lists API.
 The list format for this API represents the same format for lists that you want to upload to Airship over SFTP.